metabibvip/seeker/lisence.md

 7. Governing Law
 This Agreement shall be governed by the laws of the Philippines.

-By using FixLove, you agree to this Agreement.
+By using APP, you agree to this Agreement.